Opioid receptor: Mechanism of activation

 cAMP binds to, and activates cAMP-dependent protein kinase A (PKA), which is located intracellularly in the neuron.
-The PKA consists of a holoenzyme - it is a compound which becomes active due to the combination of an enzyme with a coenzyme.
+The PKA consists of a holoenzyme – it is a compound which becomes active due to the combination of an enzyme with a coenzyme.
 The PKA enzyme also contains two catalytic PKS-Cα subunits, and a regulator PKA-R subunit dimer.
 The PKA holoenzyme is inactive under normal conditions, however, when cAMP molecules that are produced earlier in the signal transduction mechanism combine with the enzyme, PKA undergoes a conformational change.
 This activates it, giving it the ability to catalyse substrate phosphorylation.
 CREB (cAMP response element binding protein) belongs to a family of transcription factors and is positioned in the nucleus of the neuron.
 When the PKA is activated, it phosphorylates the CREB protein (adds a high energy phosphate group) and activates it.
 The CREB protein binds to cAMP response elements CRE, and can either increase or decrease the transcription of certain genes.
 The cAMP/PKA/CREB signalling pathway described above is crucial in memory formation and pain modulation.
-It is also significant in the induction and maintenance of long-term potentiation, which is a phenomenon that underlies synaptic plasticity - the ability of synapses to strengthen or weaken over time.
+It is also significant in the induction and maintenance of long-term potentiation, which is a phenomenon that underlies synaptic plasticity – the ability of synapses to strengthen or weaken over time.

-Voltage-gated dependent calcium channel, (VDCCs), are key in the depolarisation of neurons, and play a major role in promoting the release of neurotransmitters.
+Voltage-gated dependent calcium channel, (VDCCs), are key in the depolarization of neurons, and play a major role in promoting the release of neurotransmitters.
 When agonists bind to opioid receptors, G proteins activate and dissociate into their constituent Gα and Gβγ sub-units.
 The Gβγ sub-unit binds to the intracellular loop between the two trans-membrane helices of the VDCC.
 When the sub-unit binds to the voltage-dependent calcium channel, it produces a voltage-dependent block, which inhibits the channel, preventing the flow of calcium ions into the neuron.
 Embedded in the cell membrane is also the G protein-coupled inwardly-rectifying potassium channel.
 When a Gβγ or Gα(GTP) molecule binds to the C-terminus of the potassium channel, it becomes active, and potassium ions are pumped out of the neuron.
 The activation of the potassium channel and subsequent deactivation of the calcium channel causes membrane hyperpolarization.
 This is when there is a change in the membrane's potential, so that it becomes more negative.
 The reduction in calcium ions causes a reduction neurotransmitter release because calcium is essential for this event to occur.
 This means that neurotransmitters such as glutamate and substance P cannot be released from the presynaptic terminal of the neurons.
 These neurotransmitters are vital in the transmission of pain, so opioid receptor activation reduces the release of these substances, thus creating a strong analgesic effect.